semgrep/semgrep-docs/docs/kb/semgrep-ci/bitbuket-jenkins-pipeline-projects.md

 1. From the **Jenkins Dashboard** click on create a **New Item**, type a project name and select the **Pipeline** option.
 ![image info](/img/kb/bitbucket-jenkins-new.png)

-2. In the **General section** -> Mark the check: **“Build with BitBucket Push and Pull Request Plugin”** and define the triggers for Push and Pull request Created and Updated.
+2. In the **General section** -> Mark the check: **“Build with Bitbucket Push and Pull Request Plugin”** and define the triggers for Push and Pull request Created and Updated.
 ![image info](/img/kb/bitbucket-jenkins-events.png)

 :::note
-Depends on your BitBucket instance it can be "Bitbucket Cloud Pull Request" or "Bitbucket Server Pull Request".
+Depends on your Bitbucket instance it can be "Bitbucket Cloud Pull Request" or "Bitbucket Server Pull Request".
 :::

 3. In the **Pipeline Section**:
-* Specify the BitBucket repository URL
+* Specify the Bitbucket repository URL
-* Sepecify the main branch (master in the example)
+* Specify the main branch (master in the example)
 * Specify the Script path to Jenkinsfile

 ![image info](/img/kb/bitbucket-jenkins-pipeline-section-1.png)